dedeweb/dslr-html5-nodejs-photobooth/README.md

 # tamerbooth
-##/!\ this app is in early stage of devlopment, not really stable.
+##/!\ this app is in early stage of development, not really stable.

 ##/!\ this app use experimental new technologies likes WebRTC.
 Only (very) recent browser are supported.

 A photobooth web app, used to control a DSLR connected to computer.

-backend made using express server.
-Setup inspered by  https://javascriptrocks.wordpress.com/2016/06/04/express-with-angular-cli-in-5-minutes/

 ### prerequisite